Aaron Sorkin: 1991–1997: Writing for Castle Rock Entertainment

-Sorkin's last screenplay under Castle Rock was The American President; once again he worked with William Goldman who served as a creative consultant.
-It took Sorkin several years to write the screenplay for The American President, which started off at 385-pages; it was eventually reduced to a standard shooting script of around 120 pages.
-The film, also directed by Reiner, was critically acclaimed; Kenneth Turan of the Los Angeles Times described it as "genial and entertaining if not notably inspired", and believed its most interesting aspects were the "pipe dreams about the American political system and where it could theoretically be headed".
+Sorkin's last screenplay under Castle Rock was The American President.
+Once again he worked with Goldman, who served as a creative consultant.
+It took Sorkin several years to write the screenplay for The American President, which started off at 385 pages; it was eventually reduced to a standard shooting script of around 120 pages.
+The film, also directed by Reiner, was critically acclaimed; Kenneth Turan of the Los Angeles Times described it as "genial and entertaining if not notably inspired", and believed its most interesting aspects were the "pipe dreams about the American political system and where it could theoretically be headed."
 A Few Good Men, Malice and The American President grossed approximately $400 million worldwide.

 In the second half of the 1990s, Sorkin worked as a script doctor.
 He wrote some quips for Sean Connery and Nicolas Cage in 1996's The Rock.
 He worked on Excess Baggage, a 1997 comedy about a girl who stages her own kidnapping to get her father's attention, and rewrote some of Will Smith's scenes in Enemy of the State.
 Sorkin collaborated with Warren Beatty on several scripts, one of which was 1998's Bulworth.
 Beatty, known for occasionally personally financing his film projects through pre-production, also hired Sorkin to rewrite a script titled Ocean of Storms which never went into production.
 At one point, Sorkin sued Beatty for proper compensation for his work on the Ocean of Storms script; once the matter was settled, he resumed working on the script.